 She went on talking when no one responded, undeterred in her support of clean eating and lifestyle change.
-And, while I fully understand the value of those changes—I wrote a book featuring many of them, after all—I took, and take, issue with the word “prevent.”
+And while I fully understand the value of those changes (I wrote a book featuring many of them, after all), I took issue with the word “prevent.”

 Migraine stigma is a real thing.
 (Many of us here at Migraine.com have written about it at one time or another.
-For more, take a look at these great pieces by Kerrie, Katie, and Anna.)
-The term “prevention” used in the context this woman used it not only displays an ignorance of the genetic factors of the disease but also implies culpability on the part of the person living with migraine:
+For more, take a look at this great pieces by Katie.)
+The term “prevention” used in the context this woman used displays not only an ignorance of the genetic factors of the disease but also implies culpability on the part of the person living with migraine.

 If we would just eat the “right way,” we wouldn’t get migraines.
 If we would just exercise “enough,” or avoid certain food or situations, or meditate more, or drink more water, we wouldn’t get migraines.
 If we just did something, we’d feel better.

 You don’t prevent migraine disease from existing any more than you prevent bipolar or Huntington's disease.
-There may be, at some point, an intervention developed that could prevent the disease from presenting, but we certainly don’t have that now.
+At some point, there may be an intervention developed that could prevent the disease from presenting, but we certainly don’t have that now.
 What we can do, what we all try to do, is prevent the attacks.
 Even that, however, is not easily done.

 Prevention for those of us with chronic migraine disease means doing everything we can to experience fewer, shorter, and less intense attacks.
 Prevention isn’t a complete cessation of symptoms.
 There is no cure.